monishavenkatesh7/AI-Student-Enquiry-Chatbot/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under a **Personal License**.
+Unauthorized distribution, reproduction, or commercial use of this software is prohibited without explicit permission.

 ---